Florida Citizens Alliance

 Empowering Teachers, Parents, and Students:

-- Increase transparency and empower parents by requiring parental opt-in to all
+- Empower parents, protect students and increase transparency by requiring parental opt-in to all student surveys.

-- Remove all Common Core compliant tests from the state-approved testing list.
+- Empower students and increase their achievement by removing all Common Core compliant tests from the state-approved testing list.

 Protecting Kids and Promoting the 1st Amendment: